Voovs/.config/notes/utility_notes.md

 for a greater degree of control, particularly when making very large motions
     v
 The first visual mode is just called visual.
 It acts exactly like a mouse selecting text.
-Of course you can move with the usual vim motion keys
+Of course you can move with the usual Vim motion keys
     V
 Selects entire lines.
 You'll probably be using this one the most for code
     <C-v>